Here’s something you might know but keep in the back of your mind… way way back there where you rarely visit:

 While practicing gratitude is highly beneficial, pretending you’re not hurting when you are, isn’t.
 There’s a difference between making a big deal about normal and manageable situations and ignoring important feelings, gut instincts and the need to change or speak up for ourselves.

 Practices like gratitude will help you develop the emotional energy to stay clear and present during stressful times.
-It won’t help you become fearless, but it will help you fear less.
+It won’t necessarily help you become fearless, but it will help you fear less.